research

 knowledge transfer across species

-Model organisms, such as mouse, have been widely used to uncover molecular mechanisms relevant to human biology, particularly in contexts where human samples are scarce or inaccessible (e.g., the brain).
-However, evolutionary divergence between species poses significant challenges for direct knowledge transfer, often limiting the translational value of findings.
-Our lab develops network-based and deep learning approaches to project and contextualize large-scale genomics data from model organisms, with the goal of improving our understanding of human health and disease.
+Model organisms, such as mice, have been widely used to uncover molecular mechanisms relevant to human biology and diseases, especially when human samples are limited or inaccessible (e.g., the brain).
+However, evolutionary divergence between species create challenges for direct knowledge transfer, often limiting the translational value of findings.
+Our lab develops network and deep learning models to align, project, and contextualize data from model organisms, with the goal of improving data-driven insights into human disease.

 Selected publications: